ncbi/ribovore/README-ncbi-internal.txt

 output with expected outputs.
 It is also used during development for regression testing.

+To run all tests, create a temporary directory and move into it, like
+this:
+> mkdir testing-ribovore
+> cd testing-ribovore

-To run all tests, run the script 'do-all-tests.sh'
+And then run the script 'do-all-tests.sh'

 > cat $RIBODIR/testfiles/do-ribotyper-tests.sh
 <[(ribotyper-v1)]> cat $INF/notebook/19_0117_ribo_doc_update/ribovore/testfiles/do-all-tests.sh